MP Estate Planning UK

 Importance of the Trustee’s Role

-The trustee’s role is crucial in ensuring that the trust is administered effectively and that the beneficiaries receive their due benefits.
-A trustee must act with fiduciary duty, making decisions that are in the best interests of the beneficiaries.
-This involves managing the trust’s assets prudently, avoiding conflicts of interest, and maintaining accurate records.
-The importance of the trustee’s role cannot be overstated, as their decisions have a direct impact on the beneficiaries.
+The trustee’s role is crucial in ensuring that the trust is administered effectively and that the beneficiaries’ interests are protected.
+A trustee must act with a fiduciary duty, meaning they must always prioritise the beneficiaries’ interests above their own.
+This involves managing the trust’s assets prudently, avoiding conflicts of interest, maintaining accurate records, and registering the trust with the Trust Registration Service (TRS) within 90 days of creation — a mandatory requirement for all UK express trusts under anti-money laundering regulations.

 Legal Responsibilities of a Trustee